BryceSh/LoggerPlugin/README.md

 - Per user log look-up
   - You can look up logs for an individual player or a group of players at one time to narrow down who did what.
 - Export logs to excel, PDF, or text documents.
+- Fail back.
+If connection to your database fails, logs will be saved locally in text files and once the connection is restored, it will automatically sync those files to the database.

 ## Free Version vs. Paid Version
 |       Features       | Free | Paid |